Frequently Asked Questions

 The devices are completely self-contained.
 Wi-Fi, Cable, Internet, Cell Service - all not required.
 They do have a range limitation of about 1/2 mile.
 The range is very dependent on metal and concrete walls and large trees.
 It can be as little as about 1 block to as much as miles (in an open field).

 Charge the Heat Guardian by plugging in a micro-USB power cable.
-Make sure the orange light next to the connector comes on.
-The battery lasts for about 30 hours of run time (assuming a stable remote connection).
-So, it will run all weekend on a single charge if you remember to turn it off at night.
+Ensure the orange light next to the connector comes on.
+It will run all weekend on a single charge if you remember to turn it off at night.
 Charge time is about two hours.

 Where should I put the units?